Keksuccino/docs_fancymenu/video.md

 To use the Video element and menu background type, you need to have the **MCEF** mod installed, which is used as backend for video support.

-You can download MCEF from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcef) and [Modrinth](https://modrinth.com/mod/mcef).
+You can download MCEF fromthe official project pages on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcef) and [Modrinth](https://modrinth.com/mod/mcef).

-For newer Minecraft versions (1.21.5+), the official MCEF projects do not provide builds, but there is a fork with builds for latest Minecraft versions, which can be found [here (CurseForge)](https://www.curseforge.com/minecraft/mc-mods/mcef-keksuccino) and [here (Modrinth)](https://modrinth.com/mod/mcef-keksuccino).
+For newer Minecraft versions (1.21.5+), the official MCEF projects do not provide builds, but there is a fork with builds for latest Minecraft versions, which can be found [here](https://www.curseforge.com/minecraft/mc-mods/mcef-keksuccino) (CurseForge) and [here](https://modrinth.com/mod/mcef-keksuccino) (Modrinth).
+This fork is maintained by Keksuccino, to get builds for latest Minecraft versions out as fast as possible.